hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 >Each `RUN` command in a Dockerfile creates a new layer to the image.
 >In general, each layer should try to do one job and the fewer layers in an image
 > the easier it is compress.
+>
-> This is why you see all these '&& \'s in the `RUN` command, so that all the shell commands will take place in a single layer.
+> This is why you see all these '&& \'s in the `RUN` command, so that all the shell commands will run in a pipeline and will take place in a single layer
 > When trying to upload and download images on demand the smaller the size the better.
 >
 > Another thing to keep in mind is that each `RUN` command occurs in its own shell, so any environment variables, etc. set in one `RUN` command will not persist to the next.